Ithil-protocol/docs/docs/developers/new-strategy.md

     /// @notice gives the amount of destination tokens the external protocol
     ///         would produce by spending an amount of source token
-    /// @param src the token to give to the external strategy
+    /// @param src the token to give to the external service
-    /// @param dst the token expected from the external strategy
+    /// @param dst the token expected from the external service
     /// @param amount the amount of src tokens to be given
     /// @return (min, max) the min and max amounts function quote(